thatlq1812/dsp391m_project/docs/05_final_report/COMPLETION_SUMMARY.md

 Successfully converted all 12 markdown documentation files into a complete IEEE-format LaTeX final report with modular structure.

+## November 2025 Demo System Update

+- Demo script now supports optional static map (Figure 3) via CLI flag; map is not required for main results.
+- Google baseline metrics use real data if available, otherwise synthetic overlay is used in comparison figures.

 ## Completed Work

 ### All 10 Sections Created (3,680 lines total)